golestanirad/LetsSmokeLess/README.md

-This project helps you to track the numbers of smokes that you have in a day and will warn you with different colors regarding the number of smokes that you have had and the target number that you set.
+This project helps you to track the number of smokes that you have in a day and will warn you with different colors regarding the number of smokes that you have had and the target number that you set.

 This app also provides you a graph where you can see how many smokes you've had on different days.